edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

-A consequence of this asymmetry is that, with respect to a breaking change, the older (pre-breaking) version of the Python interpreter is more capable than the newer (breaking) version; the older interpreter can use both modules designed prior to the change and newer modules, whereas the newer interpreter is only capable of using modules that have been upgraded to support the changed feature.
+A consequence of this asymmetry is that, with respect to a breaking change, the older (pre-breaking) version of the Python interpreter is more capable than the newer (breaking) version; the older interpreter can use both code designed prior to the change and newer code, whereas the newer interpreter is only capable of using code that has been upgraded to support the changed feature.

 As an example, consider the changes to the division operator introduced in PEP 238 in 2001, soon after PEP 236 introduced the future_statement mechanism.
-PEP 238 outlines a suite of useful forward-compatibility mechanisms for "true division" in the Python 2.x series but omits to include any backward-compatibility mechanisms for after "true division" is first enforced in Python 3.0.
+PEP 238 outlines a suite of useful forward-compatibility mechanisms for "true division" in the Python 2.x series but omits to include any backward-compatibility mechanisms for after "true division" was first enforced in Python 3.0.
 Python versions since 3.0 do not provide a backward compatibility mechanism such as ``from __past__ import division`` for code that expects the old "classic division" semantics, whereas Python versions prior to 3.0 do support both "classic division" code and also forward compatibility with code expecting "true division".
-A further consequence of this is that the "most compatible" interpreter with respect to the variety of division-related Python code contained in books, blog posts, PyPI packages, and in-house codebases, is the one before the breaking change is first enforced.
+A further consequence of this is that the "most compatible" interpreter with respect to the variety of division-related Python code in the wild is Python 2.7, the version before the breaking change was first enforced.

 Backward compatibility as enabler for "downhill upgrades"